data-integrations/google-cloud/docs/BigQueryExecute-action.md

 **Job Location**: Location of the job.
 It must match the location of the dataset specified in the query.

+**Store results in a BigQuery Table**: Whether to store results in a BigQuery Table.

-**Encryption Key Name**: Used to encrypt data written to any dataset or table created by the plugin.
+**Encryption Key Name**: Used to encrypt data written to the dataset or table created by the plugin to store the query results.
-If the dataset or table already exists, this is ignored.
+It is only applicable when users choose to store the query results in a BigQuery table.
+More information can be found [here](https://cloud.google.com/data-fusion/docs/how-to/customer-managed-encryption-keys)

 **Row As Arguments**: Row as arguments.
 For example, if the query is 'select min(id) as min_id, max(id) as max_id from my_dataset.my_table', an arguments for 'min_id' and 'max_id' will be set based on the query results.
 Plugins further down the pipeline can then